Skip to Main Content

 Search Strategies

-Connect (synthesize) sources that connect the broad issue or problem with the local context.
+Connect (synthesize) sources that connected the broad issue or problem with the local context.

 • Search the scholarly and popular literature about the broad issue or problem.
 For example, free speech on college campuses.